 - 1 liter water

-Directions: Mix all ingredients into a garden plant sprayer or a spray bottle and shake to mix well.
-Spray on the leaves of plants and directly on pest insects.
+Directions: Add all of the ingredients into a plant sprayer or a bottle and shake to mix well.
+Spray it on the leaves of plants and directly on the pest insects.
 Shake well before each use.
+Neem oil has a residual effect, so you don’t have to use it as often as other remedies.

 - 1 liter of water

-Directions: Mix up a batch of this simple homemade bug killer in a clean spray bottle, or make a double batch to use in your garden plant sprayer, then spray it directly on bugs to kill them.
+Directions: Mix the ingredients in a clean spray bottle, or make a double batch to use in your garden plant sprayer, then spray it directly on bugs to kill them.
+There is no residual effect, and it must come into contact with the insects for it to work.

-- Marigold, hot pepper and garlic insecticide spray – “Chop marigold leaves and mix in a bucket with a few garlic bulbs (chopped) and some crushed chillies.
-Add a sprinkle of baking powder and wood ash, and a small chunk of soap, mix it up, cover with water and then add a lid and leave for 4 days.”
+- Marigold, hot pepper, and garlic spray – “Chop marigold leaves and mix in a bucket with a few garlic bulbs (chopped) and some crushed chillies.
+Add a sprinkle of baking powder and wood ash, and a small chunk of soap.
+Mix it up, cover with water, add a lid, and let it steep for 4 days before using.”

-- Hot pepper organic pest spray – “Try mixing 1 gallon of water and 3 tablespoons of hot pepper flakes or 10 peppers chopped up finely if you’re using fresh peppers (cayenne works the best but other varieties work as well).
-Simmer ingredients in a pan for 15 minutes and then let it sit for 24 hours before straining.
+- Hot pepper spray – “Mix 1 gallon of water with 3 tablespoons of hot pepper flakes, or 10 fresh peppers chopped up finely (cayenne works the best, but you can use any hot variety).
+Simmer ingredients in a pan for 15 minutes, and then let it sit for 24 hours before straining.
 Add a couple drops of dish soap to help the solution adhere to your plants.”

-- Mint and garlic spray for garden pests: “Take some mint leaves and garlic cloves and blend them in a food processor, then add a bit of cayenne pepper and a drop of dishwashing liquid.
+- Mint and garlic spray: “Take some mint leaves and garlic cloves and blend them in a food processor.
+Then add a bit of cayenne pepper and a drop of dishwashing liquid.
 Bring the whole concoction to a boil and let sit overnight.
 Strain it into a spray bottle.”

 Precautions About Using Natural Pesticides For Plants

-So don’t use these natural pest control remedies carelessly.
-Always make sure to focus your efforts on the specific pest you’re trying to control, and never do any broad spraying of any type of pesticides in your garden to keep from harming the good bugs.
+Always make sure to focus your efforts on the specific pest you’re trying to control, and never do any type of broad application or spraying in your garden.

-Keep in mind that complete elimination of pesky bugs in the garden isn’t a realistic goal.
+Keep in mind that complete elimination of all pests in your garden is not a realistic goal.
 The key is to find a balance so that your plants will thrive despite having a few bugs munching on them.

 Share your organic, natural pest control remedies and recipes in the comments section below.